-Additionally, you’ll get a taste for how the consultant operates.
+Additionally, you’ll get a taste of how the consultant operates.
 The proposal can be an in-person presentation or a document that the consultant sends out to your nonprofit.

 If you want to request a proposal from your top fundraising consultant candidates, here is what you can do:

 - Pick a deadline.
-You need to give your consultants time to create the proposals that are specific to your nonprofits’ needs.
-Three to four weeks is a good time frame to give consultants.
+You need to give your consultants time to create proposals that are specific to your nonprofit’s needs.
+Three to four weeks is a good time frame to give them to prepare.

 - Decide how consultants will submit their proposals.
 Do you want the solutions presented in-person or sent to you in a document?
-However, if you decide to receive the proposal, it’s important to request the same type of proposal from every consultant.
+Keep in mind that, once you decide to receive a proposal, it’s important to request the same type of proposal from every consultant.

 - Have everyone watch or read each proposal.
 If multiple people make decisions at your nonprofit, make sure that everyone is present for each proposal.
 That way, you all can make an informed decision.